AgustinRamiroDiaz/personalpage/content/blog/docker-file-permissions/index.md

 I recently wanted to work in the [surrealdb](https://github.com/surrealdb/surrealdb) codebase, and by looking at its issues I've found [one related to file permissions in Docker](https://github.com/surrealdb/surrealdb/issues/3468).
 I remember having some vague knowledge about issues with file permissions before, and I thought it would be a good time to clear my doubts.

-# Understanding file permissions in Linux
+# Understanding file permissions

+## File permissions in Linux

 I won't go into too much detail because there are [great resources](https://linuxhandbook.com/linux-file-permissions/) that explain this better than me.
 Heres's a brief summary: